 All it takes is a simple phone call to schedule a free consultation with an experienced Baltimore opioid injury lawyer.
-Don’t hesitate to reach out to see how our legal team at William G. Kolodner, P.A. can help today.
+Don’t hesitate to reach out to see how our legal team at William G. Kolodner Personal Injury Lawyers can help today.
 You can also use this online contact form to reach us.

 Our Baltimore, MD personal injury law firm also offers:

 - Slip and Fall Accident Lawyers in Baltimore, MD